-Ceruloplasmin is a serum ferroxidase responsible for 90% of copper transport.
+Ceruloplasmin is a serum ferroxidase that is responsible for 90% of copper transport.
 It is well known for its role in the pathogenesis of Wilson disease and iron metabolism.
 Also, ceruloplasmin is a positive acute-phase reactant, meaning its levels will increase in inflammatory conditions or cell injury.

 Ceruloplasmin production occurs in the liver and is a ferroxidase enzyme that is encoded by the CP gene in humans.
 Liver hepatocytes mostly synthesize ceruloplasmin.
 In the liver, P-type ATPase (ATPase 7B) enzymes are necessary to incorporate copper into apo-ceruloplasmin.
 Ceruloplasmin is then released into the bloodstream to transport proper to distal sites and to complete its functions in other metabolic processes, namely iron metabolism.
 A solution of ceruloplasmin is blue, and excess in serum may give the serum a greenish hue.
 Each ceruloplasmin molecule can contain 6 to 8 copper atoms.